Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 We booked a transfer from Edinburgh to Callander, which took just over an hour.
 As we left the city behind, the landscape began to shift—rolling hills, more green, fewer buildings.

 We arrived the night before the hike officially started and checked into Abbotsford Lodge, a stone guesthouse just off the main road.
 The place was comfortable and nicely decorated.
-It seemed like we were the only ones staying there.
+It felt like we had the place to ourselves.
 Dinner and breakfast were both very good—we ate in their small restaurant, which had a quiet charm to it.

 Abbotsford Lodge in Callander, a stone guesthouse with manicured gardens and a four-star plaque at the entrance.

-Abbottsford Inn— lodging for my night stay in Callander
+Abbottsford Lodge— the first night stay in Callander

 Callander felt like a place in between.
 It’s often called the gateway to the Trossachs, and it really does feel like a threshold—like you’re right on the edge of the Highlands.
 The main street runs through town with traditional stone buildings, shops, and pubs.
 Some are practical, some are quirky, and some are both.